HawkI: Homography & Mutual Information Guidance for 3D-free Single Image to Aerial View: Experiments and Results

-\paragraph{Quantitative evaluation metrics.} No concrete evaluation metrics exist for this task.
-We follow prior work on text-based image editing and personalization to evaluate our method on the following $7$ metrics: \begin{itemize} \item Viewpoint and text alignment: We use the text description `aerial view, ' + $t_{S}$ and `aerial view', along with the generated image, to compute the CLIP-Score~\cite{radford2021learning} and the A-CLIP Score respectively.
-The former indicates alignment of the generated image with detailed textual description of the image; the latter focuses more on the viewpoint. \item Fidelity: To evaluate the alignment of the contents of the generated aerial-view image with the input image, we compute the CLIP-I score~\cite{ruiz2023dreambooth} which measures the cosine similarity between the embeddings of the aerial-view image and the input image in the CLIP space.
-We also use the self-supervised similarity detection metrics, DINO~\cite{caron2021emerging} and SSCD~\cite{pizzi2022self}. \item CLIP Directional Similarity: CLIP directional similarity~\cite{clipsdir} measures the consistency of the change between two images, $I_{S}$ and $I_{T}$, in the CLIP space with the change between the two image captions (dictating the transformation from $I_{S}$ to $I_{T}$).
-We compute two versions of this score, CLIPD score and the A-CLIPD score.
-CLIPD score uses `aerial view, ' + text as the target text, and `A-CLIPD score' uses `aerial view' as the target text. \end{itemize} Higher values are desired for each of these metrics.
-Viewpoint faithfulness and fidelity w.r.t input image are a direct result of the bias-variance trade-off of the model.
-High values for both are desired.
+\paragraph{Quantitative evaluation metrics.} We follow prior work on text-based image editing/ personalization and text-based view synthesis to evaluate our method: \begin{itemize}[nosep] \item Viewpoint and text alignment: We use the text description `aerial view, ' + $t_{S}$ and `aerial view', along with the generated image, to compute the CLIP-Score~\cite{radford2021learning} and the A-CLIP Score respectively.
+The former indicates alignment of the generated image with the detailed textual description of the image describing the contents along with the viewpoint; the latter focuses more on the viewpoint. \item Image fidelity and 3D coherence: To evaluate the overall alignment of the contents of the generated aerial-view image with the input image, we compute the CLIP-I score~\cite{ruiz2023dreambooth} which measures the cosine similarity between the embeddings of the aerial-view image and the input image in the CLIP space.
+For a better indicator of the fidelity and 3D coherence between the two images, we also use the self-supervised similarity detection metrics, DINOv2~\cite{caron2021emerging,oquab2023dinov2} and SSCD~\cite{pizzi2022self}. \item Top-1 accuracy on a downstream UAV task. \item Ground-truth comparison with images sampled from 3D models using CLIP, LPIPS, and DINO metrics. \end{itemize} Higher values are desired for each of these metrics.
+Viewpoint faithfulness and fidelity w.r.t input image are a direct result of the bias-variance trade-off of the model, and high values for both are desired.
 However, as noted by Blau et. al.~\cite{blau2018perception}, maximizing both is not straightforward; inevitably one of the factors will degrade in response to the improvement in the other.
-We generate $5$ aerial images, with random noise initializations, and choose the image with the highest CLIP + SSCD score (since CLIP is an indicator of viewpoint alignment and SSCD score measures the fidelity w.r.t. the input image).
+For each input image, we generate $5$ aerial images, with random noise initializations, and choose the image with the highest CLIP + SSCD score (since CLIP is an indicator of viewpoint + content alignment and SSCD score measures the fidelity w.r.t. the input image).